righettod/poc-graphql/README.md

 **Example:**

-I send this GraphQl request to the query `myInfo(accessToken: String!, veterinaryId: Int!): Veterinary`, i replace the Veterinary identifier (that is an integer) by a String XSS payload:
+I send this GraphQL request to the query `myInfo(accessToken: String!, veterinaryId: Int!): Veterinary`, i replace the Veterinary identifier (that is an integer) by a String XSS payload:

 ```javascript
 query sqli {